davepinch/pinchy.cc/content/singularities/the-solidity/6/what-is-the-shape-of-the-united-states-with-the-tsa-as-its-boundaries.md

   - fragment
   - United States
 ---
-The shape of the United States is not what you see on a map, but rather your mental picture of what you explore, blocked by other people.
+The shape of the United States is not what you see on a map, but rather your mental picture of what you can explore, blocked by other people.